strohs/aws-cda-notes/study-notes.md

 3. application then authenticates with STS and assumes that IAM Role
 4. application uses that IAM Role to interact with S3 (or some other AWS resource)

-### Active Directory Federation (with SAML2.0)
-This feature enables federated single sign-on (SSO), so users can log into the AWS Management Console or call the AWS APIs without you having to create an IAM user for everyone in your organization.
-By using SAML, you can simplify the process of configuring federation with AWS, because you can use the IdP's service instead of writing custom identity proxy code.
-1. (E) You can authenticate with Active Directory using **SAML2.0**
-2. (E) Authenticate with Active Directory first and then get a temporary security credential

 ### Web Identity Federation with Mobile Applications
 * need to know that you can authenticate your applications using providers such as Facebook,Google,Amazon.com,etc...